jthingelstad/thingles.github.io/_posts/2016/2016-08-22-collaborative-gtd.md

  2. I use GTD language, such as asking people what their *next actions* are for a project.
  3. Use your GTD system to interact with others, but always through a discussion.
 I will routinely bring up an OmniFocus perspective and walk through items during a status.
 The other person often is doing the same.
 We have different tools and labels, but it works just fine.

-I *do* think that groups of people who use GTD together will be more effecient.
+I *do* think that groups of people who use GTD together will be more efficient.
 However, I would hold on using a tool to solve the problem.
 Let everyone adopt the system that works for them, share the concepts and language.

 *[Getting Things Done][gtd] and GTD are &reg; trademarks of The David Allen Company.*